b-s-c/Gears/README.md

 Lots of features have been added, including but not limited to:

+- a rework to how the gear is drawn, allowing for more customisation
 - using a class to define the gear, allowing you to make as many gears as you want
 - options to change the colour and opacity of the gear
 - options to change the location and size of the gear